danielbalster/b64/README.md

 It's an emulator of the C64 running on an ESP32.
 It is meant to output textmode only to a serial console and it can also drive a SID chip to output music.

+Note: to actually use the SID chip, you require to build this: https://oshwlab.com/dbalster/esp32-sid

+Otherwise it's just C64+basic on an ESP32 :-)

 ## Features

 - SD-CARD and Flash support